 he said.
 He said, Now.

-Right out of the gate, the first two lines, which reference a rather routine physical practice done by doctors to prospective football players before any season began, would perplex today’s youth.
+Right out of the gate, we have the first two lines, which reference a rather routine medical routine done by doctors to prospective football players before any season began — physicals, often quickly done in a building near the football field.
+This would perplex today’s youth, who more likely would visit a doctor’s office after their parents made an appointment for them.
 More perplexing still might be these words:

 the man with the short cigar took us